Exponential separations between classical and quantum learners: Connections to other works on (quantum) learning tasks

 In conclusion, while there has been progress in studying separations in the setting where the learner is constrained to output hypotheses from a fixed hypothesis class, there is still much to be discovered.
 Note that if the hypothesis class is $\mathsf{BQP}$-complete in the sense that it can perform arbitrary quantum computation, then a collapse similar to Lemma~\ref{lemma:cq=qq} happens and no separations are possible.
 All in all, we have yet to find an example of a learning setting where the data is generated by a genuine quantum process and where it is necessary to use a quantum algorithm to efficiently identify the process generating the data.

 \paragraph{Acknowledgements} The authors thank Simon C. Marshall, Srinivasan Arunachalam, and Tom O'Brien for helpful discussions.
 The authors are grateful to Peter Bruin for valuable comments on the hardness of the discrete cube root for the $2^c$-integers in Section~\ref{subsec:new_sep}.
 This work was supported by the Dutch Research Council (NWO/ OCW), as part of the Quantum Software Consortium programme (project number 024.003.037).
-This work was supported by the Dutch National Growth Fund (NGF), as part of the Quantum Delta NL programme.
+This work was also supported by the Dutch National Growth Fund (NGF), as part of the Quantum Delta NL programme.
+This work was also supported by the European Union’s Horizon Europe program through the ERC CoG BeMAIQuantum (Grant No.\ 101124342).
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.